-It's crucial you find the right school for you as journeyman certification in Florida requires 144 hours of classroom time per year, for each of the four to five years it takes to complete an electrical apprenticeship.
+It's crucial to find the right school for you as journeyman certification in Florida requires 144 hours of classroom time per year, for each of the four to five years it takes to complete an electrical apprenticeship.

-Some popular electrical schools in the state of Florida include:
+Some popular electrician schools in Florida include:

 Southern Technical College: An associate degree program in electrical trades technology, available at both Brandon and Orlando campuses, can be completed in about 72 weeks.